-The Company had accumulated losses and its net worth had turned positive last year on account of support by the Holding Company for its future cashflow requirements.
+The Company had accumulated losses and its net worth has turned positive on account of support by the Holding Company for its future cashflow requirements.
 Further, during the current year, the Company has made cash profit.
 Accordingly, the standalone IND AS financial statement of the Company has been prepared on a going concern basis.